NCWorks is Here for You

 During this time of uncertainty, the Northeastern Workforce Development Board and its NCWorks Career Centers are here to help individuals and businesses facing layoff situations.

-While the NCWorks Career Center is temporarily closed to the public, we will continue to provide services virtually and by phone.
+The NCWorks Career Centers are currently to the public and will continue to provide in person and virtual services to the citizens of Northeastern, NC.
 Click here for contact information for our career centers in the Northeast.

 It’s important to note that NCWorks Career Centers are not actually “unemployment offices,” and we do not process Unemployment Insurance claims (that is a responsibility of the Division of Employment Security-DES).
 We do help unemployed jobseekers to find new jobs.
 Currently, you do not need to visit a Career Center to file an unemployment insurance claim.